 Banyan Tree Seychelles is committed to sustainable development with a number of initiatives to help protect the environment in and around the resort, some of which guests may get involved with.
 You can read more about this here.
 A wildlife conservation and rehabilitation centre, the only one of its type in Seychelles, treats marine turtles, terrapins and birds, as well as many domestic animals.
 On Anse Intendance, the largest turtle nesting area in south Mahe, there's regular turtle monitoring for the critically endangered Hawksbill turtle as well as Green sea turtles.
 Key nesting are between November and January, while hatchlings take place between December and March.
 Drinking water is already provided in glass bottles throughout the resort and the kitchen and organic garden provides much produce for the hotel's restaurants.

-Various excursions can be taken around Mahe Island as well as day trips to other islands.
+Various excursions and experiences can be taken around Mahe Island as well as day trips to other islands.
 In fact Banyan Tree Seychelles is great as part of a luxury Seychelles island-hopping holiday; a superb arrangement is to combine it with the tiny barefoot island paradise of

 Denis Private Island.